NN0X/NDS/README.md

 # Nox Database System (NDS)

         Parser for Nox Database Language (NDL) files with '.ndl' file extension.
     Splits data into groups (objects) with the aim of simplifying inheritance.
-    Ultimate goal for NDS is the creation of database interface for easy human edition with '.ndl' files then compiled to Nox Database Binary (NDB), files with '.ndb' file extension.
-Because of that NDS focuses on read speed with write speed to '.ndl' being abysmal.
+        Ultimate goal for NDS is the creation of database interface for easy human edition with '.ndl' files.
+Ultimate goal is a console tool with syntax checking and file editing capabilities.

 ## SETUP